UrbsLab/GAMETES/README.md

 {-h,--help} <true if present, false otherwise> What you are reading now
 ```

-An example of generating a model file and associated datasets looks as follows:

 The following are a series of examples for use of GAMETES to generate models and datasets.

 **Basic model generation**
 Here, we generate a single model using GAMETES.
 It has a heritability of 0.2, a case proportion of 30% compared to a control proprtion of 70%, two significant alleles driving the phenotype (one with a minor allele frequency (MAF) of 0.3 and the other with an MAF of 0.2).
 The model is saved as "basicModel".
 In attempting to generate the model, GAMETES will create a total of 1000 models, and then pick two of the models selected across the difficulty-ranked distrubtion of these models.
 It will perform 100,000 attempts to generate our desired random model before the algorithm quits.